-Should I get a bag from the Elite or Flex series?
+Should I get a quilt from the Elite or Flex series?

 Both series have great options.
 It just depends on your personal preferences and needs.